lex148/beautiful-css/README.md

 # Beautiful::Css

-TODO: Write a gem description
+Beautiful Css is a gem to help clean up your css.
+It reorders your style to remove duplication.

 ## Installation